What to Know About Holding a Green Card

 In order to travel as a green card holder, you will need to present a passport from your country of citizenship.
 If you are returning from a short trip abroad, you are required to present a valid unexpired green card to return.
 If you plan on being outside of the US for longer than a year, you should first apply for a reentry permit that allows you to be readmitted upon your return.
-If you have been abroad for more than 2 years, your reentry permit will have expired, and you must apply for a returning resident visa at the nearest US embassy or consulate.
+If you have been abroad for more than two years, your reentry permit will have expired, and you must apply for a returning resident visa at the nearest US embassy or consulate.

-Green Card Expirations and Next Steps
+Green Card Expiration and Next Steps

-Current green cards are valid for 10 years, or 2 years if you are a conditional resident.
+Current green cards are valid for 10 years, or two years if you are a conditional resident.
 After the period expires, you are required to obtain a renewal card, or if you are eligible, to apply for naturalization.